grafana/google-sheets-datasource/docs/sources/setup/apikey.md

 To generate an API Key, refer to the following steps:

+1. Navigate into Grafana and click on the menu option on the top left.
+1. Browse to the **Connections** menu and then click on the **Data sources**.
+1. Click on the Google Sheets data source plugin which you have installed.
+1. Go to its settings tab and at the bottom, you will find the **Connection** section.
+1. Select the **API Key** in the Authentication type.
 1. Open the [Credentials page](https://console.developers.google.com/apis/credentials) in the Google API Console.
 1. Click Create Credentials and then click API key.
 1. Before using Google APIs, you need to turn them on in a Google Cloud project.
 [Enable the API](https://console.cloud.google.com/apis/library/sheets.googleapis.com)
 1. Copy the key and paste it in the API Key field above.
 The file contents are encrypted and saved in the Grafana database.
+1. Click **Save & Test** button and you should see a confirmation dialog box that says “Data source is working”.

 {{< admonition type="note" >}}
 If you want to know how to share a file or folder, read about that in the [official Google drive documentation](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en#share_publicly).